Mr1024/gulp-usemin/README.md

 ## The "htmlusemin" task

 ### Overview
-In your project's Gulpfile, add a section `.
+In your project's Gulpfile, add a section.

 ```js
 gulp.task('htmlusemin', function() {